TehMuffinMoo/ibPS/docs/General/Set-ibPSConfiguration.md

 ```

 ## DESCRIPTION
-This function is used to set ibPS specific configuration, such as the BloxOne CSP API Key, Region/URL and enabling/disabling development or debug mode
+This function is used to set ibPS specific configuration, such as the Infoblox Portal CSP API Key, Region/URL and enabling/disabling development or debug mode

 ## EXAMPLES